 January 2016 – December 2020

-To determine if there was a market I experimented with various chai tea suppliers but it was hard to find anything freshly made that offered whole-ground spices.
-Further, they all used the traditional Assam tea and were mostly too high in the cardamom taste.
+To determine if there was a market for my chai tea, I experimented with various suppliers but found it hard to find a blend that was freshly made and had whole-ground spices.
+Moreover, most of the blends used the traditional Assam tea and had an overwhelming cardamom flavor.

 It takes too long to mix your own chai spices